DMacMakes/dmacdocs/content/en/torrens/ise102/week6/index.md

 ### Grouping Processing With Storage

 Imagine all your heist guys had all the information everyone else had, they'd be overloaded.
-What's explosives guy going to do with all the info about the network and cameras etc.

-Humans work better with a limited set of data related to what they're doing right now.
-Functions let us put data next to the code we're using it with.
+Humans work and focus better with smaller amounts of info related to the current task.
+Functions embody that idea.

-**Question:** I understand a _function_ takes input, but.. is it required?
-We defined `highScore`, can't `showQuitMessage()` just use it??
+**Question:** A function takes input, but.. does it have to?
+We defined `highScore` in `main()`, can't `showQuitMessage()` just use it??
-**Answer:** Nope.
-A _function's variables_ aren't visible to any other code.
-The game won't compile if you try to `cout << highScore` inside `showQuitMessage()`.
-This _compartmentalises_ things, making it much easier to see what code is changing what data.

-PICTURE OF FUNCTION SCOPE
+**Answer:** No. A function's body isn't visible to any other code, including the variables there.

-We refer to what a _function_ can see as its **scope**.
+What a _function_ can see is its **_scope_**.
 A function's scope includes:
    1. Variables declared in the parentheses aka the _arguments list_
    2. Variables declared inside the _code block_ `{}` of the _function_.
    3. _**Global**_ variables declared outside any codeblocks of any functions.
 Commonly after `#include` statements.